 Your business has to be extremely careful in its handling of personal information.
 You should have a system in place to give consumers who so desire access to their information, but you have to be sure not to disclose personal information unless you can be sure the person requesting it has a right to access it.
 You have to protect information from theft or loss, and you have to safeguard it from unauthorized modification, use, copying or disclosure.
 You could face civil scrutiny if you don’t comply with the law.
 A BYOD plan for your small business can help you protect your data and assure customers that you value and safeguard their privacy.

-Contact TUCU for a free BYOD consultation in Toronto.
-We’re easy to talk to.
+Contact TUCU for Small Business BYOD Solutions in Toronto.